mozilla-services/syncstorage-rs/docs/src/tools/payload_link_reconciler.md

   lifecycle window is the deadline it must never approach.
 - `storage.gcs.payload.cleanup` with `result:failure`, which counts
   objects that leaked because the compensating delete did not land.
+- `finalize_age` climbing.
+It is the direct measure of how long objects sit unprotected, and unlike the Pub/Sub metric above it covers the whole path including the GCS patch.
+- `budget_exhausted` sustained above zero, meaning runs keep ending on the clock rather than on an idle queue, so the drain is not keeping up.
+- `runs` going flat.
+Every other reconciler metric is conditional, so this is the one that separates a quiet pipeline from a stopped one.

 ---